openmeteo/loggertodb/docs/usage.rst

 switch and the first is before the switch.
 If according to the computer's clock the switch hasn't occurred yet, any references to the ambiguous hour are considered to have occurred before the switch.

-The ``timezone`` parameter is used only in order to know when the DST switches occur.
-The timestamp, after removing any DST, are entered as is.
-The time zone database field isn't checked for consistency, neither is any other conversion made.